abarto/learn_drf_with_images/README.rst

 The model
 ---------

-There's only one class that represents the typical "User Profile" use case on `Django <https://www.djangoproject.com/>`_ site:
+There's only one class that represents the typical "User Profile" use case on a `Django <https://www.djangoproject.com/>`_ site:

 ::